Property Taxes (And How To Lower Them)

 For a specific property, once its market value is determined, that amount is multiplied by the assessment rate to get the assessed value.
 The tax due is then calculated by multiplying the assessed value by the mill levy.
 For example, if the market value of the property is $500,000, the assessment rate is 8% and the mill levy is 4.5% (45 mills), then the tax due will be ($500,000 x 0.08 x 0.045) = $1,800.

-Now that you know how property taxes are calculated, here are five tricks for lowering your property taxes.
+Now that you know how property taxes are calculated, here are eight tricks for lowering your property taxes.